Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 [//]: # (Have you ever wanted to use [dm-control]&#40;https://github.com/deepmind/dm_control&#41; with [stable-baselines-3]&#40;https://github.com/DLR-RM/stable-baselines3&#41;, or train other non-gymnasium based environments with standard learning libraries?)

 To address this issue, we are excited to announce [Shimmy](https://shimmy.farama.org/), an API compatibility tool for converting external RL environments to the [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) APIs.
-This allows users to conduct experiments across a wide range of single and multi-agent environments, all under a single standard API.
+This allows users to access a wide range of single and multi-agent environments, all under a single standard API.

 <center>